zero-to-prod/service-models/README.md

 $order->pickups->time; // 2021-01-01 00:00:00
 ```

-#### One-to-many
+#### One-to-many Class Casting

-Sometimes you may want to cast an array of classes you cannot use the `ServiceModel` trait.
+Sometimes you may want to cast an array of classes you cannot use the `ServiceModel` trait in.

 Use the `CastToClasses` attribute to cast an array of classes.